wtlnetwork/muon/README.md

 steve228uk - Used TunnelDeck as reference for installing dependencies locally

+@Tormak9970 and @jessebofill - Used code from [TabMaster](https://github.com/Tormak9970/TabMaster) to implement sleep management after a SteamOS change broke it.

 ## Project members
 **Jenomorph** - Project lead / Bug Tester / Game Verifier

 **WTLNetwork** - Developer